nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Purpose**: Edit the details of a training session, namely exercise and reps/time.

 **Format**: `edit [session index] [exercise acronym] [repetitions/time]`
+> **Note**: The format for exercise acronyms and the corresponding repetitions/timing strictly adheres to the table
+> provided at the beginning of the features section.

 **Example**: `edit 1 PU 45`